 Should chinos be tight around my thighs?

 The thighs don’t want to fit too tight, you don’t want to feel like it’s pulling at the knees when you walk or bend down.
 You should be able to pinch a minimum of 1 inch of fabric but no more than 1.5 inches on either side of your thigh.

 How long should my chinos be?

 The length of your chinos depends on how you plan on wearing them.
-If you’re thinking of going sockless with your chinos, then go for a slight break.
+We have a whole blog here on how long you need your trousers to be, so check it out!
+The basics are, if you’re thinking of going sockless with your chinos, then go for a slight break.
 Doing this enables you to vary your look easier as you can just roll and unroll the bottoms as you please.

 If you’re going to roll your chinos, only roll them once so they end at your ankles – otherwise, you’ll look like you’re going for a paddle in the sea.
 If you’re not rolling the ends, then your chinos should typically hit the top of your shoes.